Moondram Pirai: Critical reception

 Moondram Pirai received critical acclaim.
 Ananda Vikatan, in its original review of the film, dated 7 March 1982, praised the performances of Haasan and Sridevi, Ilaiyaraaja's background score and songs and the photography by Balu Mahendra, and gave the film 53 marks out of 100.
 Mid-Day's critic wrote that in Moondram Pirai, Mahendra "does not narrate a story in the traditional sense of the term.
 What embellish the film are not incidents or characters as they are commonly understood.
 He presents a whole fascinating array of vignetes and couches them in such endearing cinematic terms that it turns out to be a significant achievement not only for himself but also for the ethos he represents."

 Kalki appreciated Moondram Pirai as a rare film where the lead actress was able to outshine Haasan in acting.
 The critic also liked the way the story of the Blue Jackal was incorporated into the screenplay, appreciated Mahendra's cinematography, and concluded that the film was as perfect as a full moon.
+Saavi praised the acting of Sridevi and gave an impression of the film being completely her film and praised Kamal's acting and his co-operation to let Sridevi shine.
+The critic also praised Mahendra's cinematography capturing Ooty beautifully.
 The magazine Aside gave a less favourable review, calling the film "a neon moon" and said, "There was at one time a brooding, premonitory quality about Balu Mahendra's movies ... but (he) has now gone into the trade of picture postcards and pani puri."
 After a brief word of praise for Haasan's performance in the climax ("darkly luminescent, like a rain drenched monsoon night") the reviewer added, "Kamal makes a very amusing monkey, but should he not rather be playing a human character?"